Modi Meets Russian Security Official

 Starting April 3, we’re launching FP World Brief, a daily newsletter that will replace Morning Brief.
 It will run Monday through Friday and will hit inboxes at 7 p.m.
 Eastern.

-We’ll still be aiming to bring you “24 hours in 5 minutes,” as a reader recently described Morning Brief.
+We’ll still bring you “24 hours in 5 minutes,” as a reader recently described Morning Brief.
 And, of course, Odds and Ends isn’t going anywhere.
 Most excitingly, it will have a new full-time writer: Alexandra Sharp.
 You’ll hear more about her in her own words soon!
-Til then…keep an eye out for FP World Brief, coming to an inbox near you!
+Till then, keep an eye out for FP World Brief, coming to an inbox near you!

 On a personal note: It has been a privilege and a pleasure to fill in as your Morning Brief writer these past few months.
 Thank you for reading.